zervel-fang/Four-undirected-networks/README.md

 # Four-undirected-networks
-The collection of four undirected networks.
+The four undirected networks to test the performance of proposed IS algorithm.
+In the file, each line represents a edge.